Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Introduction

-The use of \acp{RIS} in radio localization has been extensively studied in the literature, with numerous works exploring the potential of \acp{RIS} to improve \ac{UE} localization thanks to the additional reflected paths.
+The use of \acp{RIS} in radio localization has been extensively studied in the literature, with numerous works exploring the potential of \acp{RIS} to improve \ac{UE} localization thanks to the additional reflected paths \cite{de2021convergent,umer2023role, li2024star, sun2024computational, JSTSP_RIS_2022}.
 Notable contributions include \cite{wymeersch2020radio,de2021convergent,umer2023role}, which discuss the challenges, opportunities, and research directions related to \ac{RIS}-aided positioning.
 Since localization often comes as a by-product of cellular communication systems, it is advantageous if it is \textit{frugal} with resources, such as antennas and time-frequency allocations, to avoid compromising the quality and infrastructure requirements of wireless communications—so far the primary objective of cellular networks.
-Along this line, \ac{RIS}-based \ac{NB} localization was discussed in \cite{JSTSP_RIS_2022}, where a \ac{NB} \ac{RIS}-based \ac{MISO} localization approach for a single-antenna \ac{UE} was investigated. \ac{RIS}-enabled localization with single \ac{BS} and single antenna is discussed in \cite{Kamran_JSTSP_SISO_RIS,ye2022single}.
+Along this line, \ac{RIS}-enabled localization with single \ac{BS} and single antenna is discussed in \cite{Kamran_JSTSP_SISO_RIS,ye2022single}.
 In \cite{Kamran_JSTSP_SISO_RIS}, a localization and clock-synchronization approach to \ac{SISO}, single \ac{RIS} \ac{WB} case was introduced.
 In \cite{ye2022single}, authors propose a method for single-antenna receiver 2-D localization and achieve centimeter-level localization accuracy with fingerprinting the \ac{RIS}-phases over time.
 A broader perspective on frugal localization was taken in \cite{keykhosravi2023leveraging}, which conducted an analysis on \ac{UE} localization scenarios with minimal required number of \ac{BS} and \acp{RIS}, showing that it is possible to estimate the \ac{UE}'s position with one \ac{BS} and two \acp{RIS} under \ac{NB} communication even without a direct path from the \ac{BS} to the \ac{UE}.